 - Red Roses: Our red roses send a classic message of love and admiration.

-- Peachy Pink Bouquet: The Camille Bouquet is elegant and bold.
+- Peachy Pink Bouquet: The Lucille Bouquet is elegant and bold.
 If you and your crush are just starting to date, this is an excellent option.

-- Brigitte: These pink roses will say “Hey, I like you” but not in too serious of a manner.
+- Bright Pink: These pink flowers will say “Hey, I like you” but not in too serious of a manner.

 Other Ways to Show Your Affection